 Chris Maher loves cold weather and the two activities that go best with it - skiing and running dogs.
 His passion for the adventurous life has led him to Greenland where he has guided expeditions on both coasts and has lived in Scoresbysund.
 When he's not guiding or training his own dog teams you'll find him in Alaska running freight by dog teams for the US Forest Service.
 Chris is easy to like, positive, and he's got enough energy to power the sun on a cloudy day.
 Join him on an expedition and you'll rarely see him in a tent - he much prefers sleeping out under the 24 hour polar sun.

-Taylor Sweitzer first traveled to the North Pole when he was only 9 years old then came back at age 15 to become the youngest person to ski the last degree to the Pole.
+Taylor Sweitzer first traveled to the North Pole when he was only 9 years old then came back at age 15 to become the then youngest person to ski the last degree to the Pole.
 He's guided at the North Pole, South Pole, across Greenland and many other places that are equally as exciting.
 He's also climbed all of the Seven Summits.
 But you would never know this from talking with him.
 He is humble, soft spoken and more interested in other people's experiences.
 Taylor loves working with teams of all kinds, especially when they involve our four-legged fur bearing partners - sled dogs.
-You'll enjoy his tendency to celebrate the best parts of any situation and he is quicker than lightning to lend a hand whenever one is needed.
+You'll enjoy Taylor's tendency to celebrate the best parts of any situation and he is quicker than lightning to lend a hand whenever one is needed.

 Byron grew up in the north woods of Wisconsin close to the shores of Lake Superior with a love of wild places coursing through his veins.
 He has spent the last ten years leading paddling and dogsledding expeditions all over North America.
 He takes pleasure in creating fine food in the backcountry, and believes that the wilderness is the greatest teacher of all.